[all chapters in html] [all chapters in pdf] [lost world forum]

 - John McPhee, Annals of the Former World (1998)

 - A massive 700 page book on geology, as told from field trips with geologists and many anecdotes, which makes the book very readable, although you will at times be overwhelmed with the graphic details of the movements of mountains and the local US geography.
-Presents both sides of the plate tectonics issue, although mostly a mainstream presentation.
+Presents both sides of the plate tectonics issue, although mostly mainstream.

 - Vincent H. Malmstrom, Cycles of the Sun, Mysteries of the Moon (1997)

-- The book explains where the Olmecs came from (Guatemala), the development of the 260-day and 365-day calendar, and the long count, but it is guesswork based on computational results, rather than insights on how people think.
-However, Malmstrom convincingly and, I think, correctly, demonstrates the existence of solar alignments of the ceremonial centers of central Mexico, which goes far beyond all attempts at understanding by archaeologists.
-He also provides a cohesive history of the people involved.
+- The book explains where the Olmecs came from (Guatemala), the development of the 260-day and 365-day calendar, and the Long Count, but it is guesswork based on computational results, rather than insights on how people think.
+Malmstrom attempts to demonstrate the existence of solar alignments of the ceremonial centers of central Mexico, which in itself goes far beyond all attempts at understanding by archaeologists.
 He is a geographer.

 - Clive Gamble, The Palaeolithic Societies of Europe (1999).